osjerick/de-zoomcamp-2025/homeworks/03-data-warehouse/README.md

 The answer is **True**; it's a best practice to use clustered and partitioned tables for cost reduction and query performance.

+:warning: **[UPDATE]** Using clustered and partitioned tables is a good practice; however, it is not always recommended; for example, for small tables, the improvement of costs and performance may not be significant.
+Then the correct answer is **False**.

 ## (Bonus: Not worth points) Question 9

 No Points: Write a `SELECT count(*)` query FROM the materialized table you created.